digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/bond-extension.rst

 rate is fixed for each coupon period.

 In addition to the Libor/Euribor style reference rates, compounded SOFR and similar reference rates are also supported.
-In order to optimize the calculation, these compounded rates are calculated via an index that is continuously compounded, as described in the :ref:`ReferenceRateTypeEnum <type-daml-finance-interface-instrument-bond-callable-bondtypes-referenceratetypeenum-34560>`.
+In order to optimize performance, these compounded rates are calculated via a (pre-computed) continuously compounded index, as described in the :ref:`ReferenceRateTypeEnum <type-daml-finance-interface-instrument-bond-callable-bondtypes-referenceratetypeenum-34560>`.
 For example, here is how *daily compounded SOFR* can be specified using the *SOFR Index*: